josephoju-tech/mypar1/README.md

-This program is created to generate RSA from known partially known signatures
+This tutorial program created to generate RSA from partially known signatures